 EXECUTIVE SUMMARY

-Operational Level Agreements (OLAs) are defined in the Information Technology Infrastructure Library [ITIL ]and describe how IT groups work together to meet IT service level requirements.
+Operational Level Agreements (OLAs) are defined in the Information Technology Infrastructure Library [ITIL)] and describe how IT groups work together to meet IT service level requirements.

 The purpose of the OLA is to optimize the delivery of IT services to customers [CUST] and users.
 It is an internal agreement that defines how two different units within an organization will work together to support the delivery of a set of IT services to customers and users.